atomgptlab/agapixrd/README.md

 python -m pip install jarvis-tools
 ```

-Depending on your local environment and cluster configuration, you may also need additional Python packages used by the analysis and plotting scripts.
-However, `jarvis-tools` is the essential starting point and should be installed first.

 ## API Key Setup

 Create a `key.txt` file in the repository root containing your AtomGPT.org API key.
 The workflow reads this file at runtime to authenticate API requests.